the history of coworking

 2018 – More and more investors began showing interest in the market, and apart from WeWork, Knotel, Convene, Industrious, TOG and Mindspace they began expanding rapidly globally.
 Real estate companies also began working on their own concepts to keep up the fight for tenants.

-2018 – Coworking still grew exponentially and different companies pre-rented over 20% of all the new office spaces in London in 2018.
+2018 – Coworking still grew exponentially and different operator rented over 20% of all the new office spaces in London in 2018.

 A WeWork office in New York Ajay Suresh from New York, NY, USA / CC BY